AppliedEnergistics/Applied-Energistics-2/README.md

 1. Clone this repository via
   - SSH `git clone git@github.com:AppliedEnergistics/Applied-Energistics-2.git` or
   - HTTPS `git clone https://github.com/AppliedEnergistics/Applied-Energistics-2.git`
-2. Build using the gradle `build` task.
+2. Build using the `gradlew runData build` command.
 Jar will be in `build/libs`
 3. For core developer: Setup IDE
   - IntelliJ: Import as gradle project
   - Eclipse: Import as gradle project or execute gradle task `eclipse` and potentially `genEclipseRuns`